 How to change such a massive, intractable problem?
 Unfortunately, our efforts to try to reform other nations and to inculcate an environment that will breed greater prosperity and progress (thereby leading to greater respect for women) have not only resulted in wasted resources, but have also frequently back-fired, aggravating the very problems they were meant to address.

 Foreign aid oftentimes props up predatory regimes, as examples from Ethiopia and Egypt demonstrate.
-Similarly, development efforts targeting women and girls in developing countries can be seen as a threat to the traditional culture (especially if they fail to
+Similarly, development efforts targeting women and girls in developing countries can be seen as a threat to the traditional culture (especially if they fail to include men in the process), exacerbating incidents of domestic and community violence.

 Yet we should not give up on playing a positive role in advancing women’s rights across the globe.
 One way is to consistently raise public awareness to the plight of women in these countries and to support policies and leaders that make strides toward institutionalizing protections for women.